mitsuhiko/elementtree-rust/README.md

 [API Documentation](https://docs.rs/elementtree/)

 This library parses XML into a Python ElementTree like structure.
-It currently only supports reading but for that it has pretty good namespace support and the ability to inspect the file.
+It currently has basic support for reading and writing with pretty good namespace support and the ability to inspect the file.

 It's not recommended to use this for larger documents as the entire document